 To be entitled to the income related benefit , you must fulfil the work condition and in addition you must have been a member of an unemployment insurance fund for at least 12 consecutive months.
-It is usually your occupation or your work area that determines which unemployment insurance fund you can join.
-The primary task of an unemployment insurance fund is to decide on and pay unemployment benefits to unemployed people.
+It is usually your occupation or your field of work that determines which unemployment insurance fund you can join.
+The primary task of an unemployment insurance fund is to decide on and pay unemployment benefits.
 It is optional to join an unemployment insurance fund.
 If you are not a member of an unemployment insurance fund or you have not been a member for 12 consecutive months, but you fulfil a working condition, you can receive the basic unemployment insurance.

-A general requirement for receiving remuneration is for you to be completely or partially without work, and to be registered with the Swedish Public Employment Service (Arbetsförmedlingen) and able to accept a job if one is offered.
+A general requirement for receiving unemployment benefits is to be completely or partially unemployed, and to be registered with the Swedish Public Employment Service (Arbetsförmedlingen) and to be able to accept a job if one is offered.

-For those who come from other EU countries, the general rule is that if you work in Sweden you are covered by the Swedish system.
+For those who come from other EU countries or the UK*, the general rule is that if you work in Sweden you are covered by the Swedish unemployment insurance system.
 You pay taxes on the benefits described in this chapter unless otherwise stated.

 What conditions do I need to meet?

-To receive these benefits, you must meet the work-condition (arbetsvillkor), i.e.in the period of 12 months prior to unemployment, you must have performed gainful work for a minimum of 80 hours per calendar month for at least 6 months, or for at least 480 hours during a consecutive period of 6 calendar months and worked a minimum of 50 hours each of those 6 months.
+To receive unemployment benefits, you must meet the work-condition (arbetsvillkor).
+For a period of 12 months prior to unemployment (ramtid), you must have performed gainful work for at least 6 months with a minimum of 80 hours per calendar month, or for at least 480 hours during a consecutive period of 6 calendar months and worked a minimum of 50 hours of work for each of those 6 months.
 To the extent necessary, gainful employment can also be equated with time when the applicant has completed compulsory military service (militärtjänsgöring) or received parental allowance (föräldrapenning), to meet the work condition.
 However, this is possible only for a maximum of two calendar months.